-On the border of Romania and Serbia you will find one of the most exciting and most visited parts of the Danube, the Big Boilers.
+On the border of Romania and Serbia, you will find one of the most exciting and most visited parts of the Danube, the Big Boilers.
 The strait separates the Carpathians from the Balkan Mountains.
-This part of the Danube is famous not only for this reason, but also for the Iron Gate and the Big Boilers located on it.
-In our current article, we take a look at the location, learn more about the history of the area, and discover its natural treasures.
+This part of the Danube is famous not only for this reason but also for the Iron Gate and the Big Boilers located on it.
+In our current article, we look at the location, learn more about the area's history, and discover its natural treasures.

-This part of the Danube with its vast latitudes is a truly wild, exciting destination.
+With its vast latitudes, this part of the Danube is a truly wild, exciting destination.
 As almost the only drainage river in the Carpathian Basin (except the Danube, it is only the Olt and the Jiu), life in the river gorge valley moves, lives and awaits the tourists visiting it forever.

-If you are planning a trip to the strait, you have chosen a really great destination to relax, as in addition to sailing the river, the area has a lot to offer.
+If you are planning a trip to the strait, you have chosen a great destination to relax, as the area has a lot to offer in addition to sailing the river.